ABI-Software/ABIBook/PMR/PMR-cellmlrepositorytutorial.rst

    A list of models in the electrophysiology category.

 Clicking on an item in the list will take you to the exposure page for that model.

 Searching the repository
 ------------------------

 You can search for the model that you wish to work on by entering a search term in the box at the top right of the page.
-Many of the models in the repository are named by the first author and publication date of the paper, so good search query might be something like "goldbeter 1991".
+Many of the models in the repository are named by the first author and publication date of the paper, so a good search query might be something like `goldbeter 1991`.
 A list of the results of your search will probably contain both workspaces and exposures - you will need to click on the workspace of the model you wish to work on.
 Workspaces can be identified because their links are pale blue and have no details line following the clickable link.
 In the following screenshot, the first two results are workspaces, and the remainder are exposures.

 .. figure:: /PMR/images/PMR-tut1-searchresults.png
    :align: center